 10 Sequencing platforms

 In this chapter we cover three major sources of high-throughput sequencing data.
 Each has different characteristics and hence different applications.
 We will cover these basic characteristics before moving on to quality control analyses in the next chapter.
-There is innovation and competition in this space, so things may change.
+There is innovation and competition in this space, so expect things to change.

 A few terms: